BravoChos/cs-fundamental-for-beginners/18_programing_language/typescript+OOP/03_oop/readme.md

+# Object Oriented Programming (OOP)

+OOP is a programming `paradigm` based on the concept of 'object' which can contain `data` and `code`.

+## Imperative and Procedural Programming

+### Disadvantages of Procedural Programming

+- The program code is harder to understand and write when Procedural Programming is employed.
+- The Procedural code is often not reusable, which may pose the need to recreate the code if is needed to use in another application.
+- Difficult to relate with real-world objects.
+- Hard to maintain the code.

+### Advantage of OOP

+- Re-usablility
+- Data Redundancy
+- Code maintenance
+- Security: by use of data hiding and absstractio mechanism
+- Easy troubleshooting
+- Polymorphism Flexibility
+- Productivity, High Quality, Faster Development

+## Class

+- template
+- declare once
+- no data in

+## Object

+- insance of a class
+- created many times
+- data in

+## Method

+- Can modify a class state that would apply across all the instances of the class

 # 4 Principles of Object-Oriented Programming

 The four principles of object-oriented programming (abstraction, inheritance, encapsulation, and polymorphism) are features that - if used properly - can help us write more testable, flexible, and maintainable code.